Audit of Silent Protocol Circuits

 After joining the compliance committee, every member will create a secret that they share with all other members.
 Likewise, the other members send a secret share to them.
 The scheme uses a variant of Shamir secret sharing that is suitable for threshold decryption, by avoiding the need for a single dealer; it also ensures that secret shares are verifiable against public commitments to the secret generated by each member.
 See AHS20 for an overview of the scheme.

-The SecretSharing template represents the scheme in circuit form.
+template represents the scheme in circuit form.
 The template is used by a committee member when they share secrets with other members, by posting them in encrypted form to a compliance smart contract.
 Along with encrypted shares, commitments to the underlying secret are also posted publicly; this enables members to verify their shares.
 The circuit's purpose is to prove that encrypted shares and commitments are computed correctly and from the same polynomial.

-Polynomial coefficients are passed as private inputs, along with SS public evaluation points xix_i, i=0,,S1i=0,\ldots,S-1.
-The SecretSharing template evaluates the polynomial at each xix_i to obtain the iith secret share, ssi=p(xi)ss_i = p(x_i).
-Note that STS \ge T (and uniqueness of the xix_i) ensures that TT or more shares can be combined to reconstruct the secret.
-In practice, members will only combine shares "in the exponent" so as to not reveal them, to collectively compute a curve point sCs C for ElGamal decryption.
+template evaluates the polynomial at each to obtain the th secret share, .
+Note that (and uniqueness of the ) ensures that or more shares can be combined to reconstruct the secret.
+In practice, members will only combine shares "in the exponent" so as to not reveal them, to collectively compute a curve point for ElGamal decryption.

 Besides evaluating the polynomial, the template also needs to compute commitments to the polynomial coefficients, which are defined as

-The AjA_j are broadcast by storing them on the smart contract.
+The are broadcast by storing them on the smart contract.
 To validate the share they received, each member can check that

-Non-native arithmetic is a major source of complexity in the SecretSharing template.
-Indeed, out of the 6 high-to-medium findings reported, 5 are related to SecretSharing and non-native arithmetic (see findings #01 through #05).
+template.
+Indeed, out of the 6 high-to-medium findings reported, 5 are related to SecretSharing

 Findings